williamsmiths/tutor/docs/tutorials/edx-platform.rst

     pytest cms

 .. note::
-    Getting all edx-platform unit tests to pass on Tutor is currently a work-in-progress.
+    Getting all elearning-edx unit tests to pass on Tutor is currently a work-in-progress.
 Some unit tests are still failing.
 If you manage to fix some of these, please report your findings in the `Open edX forum <https://discuss.openedx.org/tag/tutor>`__.

 Do I have to re-build the "openedx" Docker image after every change?
 --------------------------------------------------------------------